Graeme Nicholson

-Graeme Nicholson (30 September 1936 — 21 February 2021) was a Canadian philosopher and Emeritus Professor of philosophy at the University of Toronto known for his research on ontology, hermeneutics, and anarchism.
+Graeme Nicholson (30 September 1936 Halifax, Nova Scotia — 21 February 2021) was a Canadian philosopher and Emeritus Professor of philosophy at the University of Toronto known for his research on ontology, hermeneutics, and anarchism.

+Life and works

 He completed his doctorate at the University of Toronto with a thesis on Heidegger directed by Emil Fackenheim.
+Nicholson died on February 21, 2021, at the age of 84.